 There will be the odd Easter egg and reference for the gamers who’ve spent years with the franchise, but that will stay in the realm of non-essential.
 When you hear someone hoop and holler in the cinema at a strange time, you know who the die-hard Uncharted fan is, and that they just spotted an Easter egg.

-Uncharted looks like it’s coming to cinemas in Australia on February 17, 2022.
-While you wait, why not check out all the other sci-fi, horror and fantasy films coming our way.
+While you wait, why not check out all the other sci-fi, horror and fantasy films coming our way this year.